Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 > (43:21–43:38)

-Obviously, they did not find any kind of essence to establish patriarchy in science[^1].
+Obviously, they did not find any kind of essence to establish patriarchy in science[^3].
 In fact, they found something deeply challenging.
-Biologists quickly found that, like my previous blogpost, [_Liberating Biology_](/blogposts/post-8), points out, nature is actually rather
+Biologists quickly found that, like my previous blogpost, [_Liberating Biology_], points out, nature is actually rather _queer_:
-_queer_:

 > Biologists discovered that sex wasn't a simple binary division symbolically
 > contained in a genital.
 Sex was a complex system of hormones and internal